halliwelln/multiple-explanations/README.md

 `entities` and `relations` is a numpy array containing all unique entities/relations.

-To reproduce results, first build a conda environment which uses Python 3.7 and Tensorflow-GPU 2.3:
+To reproduce benchmark results, first build a conda environment which uses Python 3.7 and Tensorflow-GPU 2.3:
 ```
 conda env create -f kg_env.yml --name kg_env
 ```